gmontee/100DaysOfCloud/Journey/006/Readme.md

 ## ☁️ Cloud Outcome

-✍️ Unlike the previous labs, up to this point, this was quite bumpy.
-I'm going to need to do more research on utilizing ARM templates.
-I noticed when comparing the two different schemas, the older one had 2021-04-01 for the API version, while the more recent schema had 2021-12-01.
-I found this [page for Microsoft.Compute/disks](https://docs.microsoft.com/en-us/azure/templates/microsoft.compute/disks?tabs=bicep), where it allows you to view previous API versions.
+✍️ This went a lot better, and faster, than yesterday's lab.
+Of course, ARM templates are better for automation and repeatability.
+The Cloud Shell options are better suited for one-time work.

 ## Next Steps

-✍️ Tomorrow, I'm going to do the fifth lab, 3c Manage Azure resources by Using Azure PowerShell, from the Azure Administration module.
+✍️ Tomorrow, I'm going to do the sixth lab, 3c Manage Azure resources by Using Azure PowerShell, from the Azure Administration module.

 ## Social Proof